Quantum Signal Processing for simulating cold plasma waves: Simulation results

 The field components are encoded into the quantum state $\psi$ as shown in Eq.~\ref{eq:qc-enc}.
 To compute the electric energy, one needs to sum the squares of the electric components in a desired spatial interval.
 As an example, a case with $n_x = 4$ is considered in Fig.~\ref{fig:meas}.
 The QSP algorithm outputs $\psi_\yout$ that encodes plasma variables if the QSP ancillae $\ket{a_\yqsp}$ are all in the zero state.
 In this example, we sum up $W_e = \tilde E_x^2 + \tilde E_y^2$ over the spatial points with indices $j=[2,...5]$.
 The first controlled Pauli $X$ gate entangles the superposition of the amplitudes of both $\tilde{E}_x(j\in[2,3])$ and $\tilde{E}_y(j\in[2,3])$ with the state $\ket{1}_{c_0}$.
 The second $X$ gate entangles $\tilde{E}_x(j\in[4,5])$ and $\tilde{E}_y(j\in[4,5])$ with the state $\ket{1}_{c_1}$.
 The last controlled $X$ gate finds the conjunction (logical AND) of the above states, and as a result, stores $\sum_{j=2}^5 W_e(x_j)$ as the probability of the state $\ket{1}_m$.

 If the qubit $m$ has the state $\ket{1}$ with amplitude $a$, then it takes at least $\oO(|a|^{-2})$ repetitions of the whole QSP operator before the direct measurement returns $\ket{m}=\ket{1}$.
 However, there is a quantum \textit{Amplitude--Amplification} (AA) algorithm~\cite{Grover97, Grover98, Brassard02} that requires only $\oO(|a|^{-1})$ iterations of the operator to measure the desired state with probability at least $\max(1-|a|^2,|a|^2)$.
 This method is the basis of so-called \textit{Amplitude--Estimation} (AE) techniques\cite{Brassard02,Suzuki20,Uno21,Grinko21} that allow to find the state probability with a predefined absolute error $\delta$.
-The AA is based on the Grover-like~\cite{Grover97, Grover98} rotation $R_\text{AA}$ in the quantum space spanned by a state of interest $\ket G$ ($\ket m = \ket 1$ in our case) and a ``garbage" state $\ket B$ ($\ket m = \ket 0$) in such a way that the amplitude of the rotated state $\ket G$ becomes a sinusoidal function of the number of applications $n_{AA}$ of $R_{AA}$: $\sin((2n_{AA}+1)\theta)$, where $\sin^2\theta = |a|^2$ and $\theta\in[0,\pi/2]$.
+The AA is based on the Grover-like~\cite{Grover97, Grover98} rotation $R_{\rm AA}$ in the quantum space spanned by a state of interest $\ket{\rm G}$ ($\sim\ket{1}_m$ in our case) and a ``garbage'' state $\ket{\rm B}$ ($\sim\ket{0}_m$) in such a way that the amplitude of the rotated state $\ket{\rm G}$ becomes a sinusoidal function of the number of applications $n_{AA}$ of $R_{\rm AA}$: $\sin((2n_{AA}+1)\theta)$, where $\sin^2\theta = |a|^2$ and $\theta\in[0,\pi/2]$.
 In our case, every rotation includes the whole QSP operator and its inverse.

-The operator $R_{AA}$ has eigenvalues $\exp(\pm\yi2\theta)$.
+As shown in Ref.~\onlinecite{Brassard02}, the operator $R_{\rm AA}$ has eigenvalues $\exp(\pm\yi2\theta)$.
 Therefore, one can calculate the probability $|a|^2$ from the estimation of the angle $\theta$ by constructing a superposition of states rotated with several $n_{AA}$, and by applying a subsequent \textit{Quantum Fourier Transform} (QFT).
 That is the essence of the conventional AE algorithm described in Ref.~\onlinecite{Brassard02}.
 This method estimates the probability $|a|^2$ with an absolute error $\delta$ by applying $M=\oO(1/\delta)$ queries (in our case, calls to the QSP) and by using $\log_2(M)$ ancilla qubits, while classically one would need $\oO(1/\delta^2)$ queries due to the central limit theorem.
 In our case, the error $\delta$ corresponds to the absolute error of the measured space-integrated energy.
+More details are given in Appendix~\ref{app:meas}.